IBM/ubiquity-k8s/ibm-block-storage-via-scbe.md

 If the `bad status code 500 INTERNAL SERVER ERROR` error is displayed, check the `/var/log/sc/hsgsvr.log` log file on the SCBE node for explanation.

 ### Updating the volume on the storage side
-Do not change a volume on a storage system itself, use Docker native command instead.
+Do not change a volume on a storage system itself, use kubeletctl command instead.
-Any volume operation on the storage it self, requires manual action on the Docker host.
-For example, if you unmap a volume directly from the storage, you must clean up the multipath device of this volume and rescan the operating system on the Docker node.
+Any volume operation on the storage it self, requires manual action on the minion (kublet node).
+For example, if you unmap a volume directly from the storage, you must clean up the multipath device of this volume and rescan the operating system on the minion(kubelet node).

 ### An attached volume cannot be attached to different host
 A volume can be used only by one node at a time.
 In order to use a volume on different node, you must stop the container that uses the volume and then start a new container with the volume on different host.